Quexington/contract_patterns/contract-patterns.md

 **We might also consider returning 0 for failure or non-0 for success.**

 In some cases, we may want to pass solution data that can't be morphed by farmers.
 (I can't think of a case where this would actually be necessary.)
-We declare a new condition code `REM` with value `1` (so it looks like `q`) which is guaranteed to always be ignored by the blockchain validation layer.
+We declare a new condition code `REMARK` with value `1` (so it looks like `q`) which is guaranteed to always be ignored by the blockchain validation layer.
 The validation driver looks for the first instance of this special condition, and pulls of it N objects, one of each of which is passed to the N validation layers.
 If this data is missing, the default `0` is used.

 So a validator looks like: